Frequently Asked Questions

 A statutory lien that is automatically placed on all Rhode Island real estate upon the death of the homeowner.
 The lien cannot be discharged until an estate tax return is filed with the Rhode Island Division of Taxation and any taxes and fees for the decedent are paid in full.

-What is Rhode Island non-resident withholding?
+What is non-resident withholding?

 What is the difference between the types of tenancies?